Degree Program Style Guide

-Military credit comes from one of three sources:
+Military credit comes from one of four sources:

-- an AARTS (Army/American Council on Education Registry Transcript)
+- AARTS (Army/American Council on Education Registry Transcript)

-- a SMART (Sailor/Marine American Council on Education Registry Transcript)
+- SMART (Sailor/Marine American Council on Education Registry Transcript)

 When listing credit from these sources, each course should be listed as a separate source title with the ACE identifier number.